beadsland/nosh/doc/nosh_parse.md

-The Erlang Context is invoked with a left-wise conjunction, period (`.`),
+The Erlang Context is invoked with a left-wise conjunction, period (`.`), which causes all words and subcontexts within the current
-which causes all words and subcontexts within the current context to be
+context to be interpreted according to Erlang syntax.
+Erlang Context
-interpreted according to Erlang syntax.
-Erlang Context sequences may
+sequences may be enclosed arbitrarily within grouping contexts.
-be enclosed arbitrarily within grouping contexts.
 For example:

-`> PARAM='value'; Result = my_mod:my_func($PARAM). && echo Success`
+`> PARAM='value'; Result = my_mod:my_func($PARAM). &&echo Success`